-Name:

-Title: Title:

-Current S Status:

-□ Fu II Time

-□ Pa rt Time

-□ Ex empt

-□ No nexempt

-Departm ent:

-Supervis or/Manager 's Name:
+Supervisor/Manager's Name:

-work at a and conti written no understar with the C specifical I. Propos A. Depart This Agreement specifies the conditions applicable to an arrangement for performing work at an alternate workplace on a regular basis.
-The agreement begins on and continues until The agreement can be terminated with at least 4 days' written notice by either party (timeline is subject to management discretion).
+This Agreement specifies the conditions applicable to an arrangement for performing work at an alternate workplace on a regular basis.
+The agreement begins on and continues until .
+The agreement can be terminated with at least 4 days' written notice by either party (timeline is subject to management discretion).
 I understand that all obligations, responsibilities, terms and conditions of employment with the County remain unchanged, except those obligations and responsibilities specifically addressed in this Agreement.

-I. Proposed Work Schedule A. Department-Days and hours when the employee is normally expected to be on the work-on site are:
+I. Proposed Work Schedule

+A. Department-Days and hours when the employee is normally expected to be on the work-on site are:
-MON TUES WED THUR FRI SAT SUN

-Hours Time In/Out

-B. The alternate workplace is located at: C. Alternate Workplace-Days and hours when the employee will normally work off-site.
-MON TUES WED THUR FRI SAT SUN
+B. The alternate workplace is located at: .

+C. Alternate Workplace-Days and hours when the employee will normally work off-site.
-Hours V = -

-Time In/Out

 II.
+Duties/Assignments

+I recognize that the supervisor reserves the right to assign work as necessary at any workplace. (initial)

+Duties and assignments authorized to be performed at this alternate workplace are:

+III.
+Communication

+I recognize that effective communication is essential for this arrangement to be successful and I agree to remain accessible during designated work hours, and understand that management retains the right to modify this Agreement on a temporary basis as a result of business necessity.
+The following methods of communicating are agreed upon (specific who [include back-up and emergency contacts], when, how often, during what time frames, and how (phone, fax, face-to-face, etc.):

+IV.
+Space/Equipment/Records

-Du uties/Assignments recognize that the supervisor reserves the right to assign work as necessary at any workplace (initial) Dutie Duties and assignments authorized to be performed at this alternate workplace are: III.
-C ommunication mana of bu who I agree to remain accessible during designated work hours, and understand that agement retains the right to modify this Agreement on a temporary basis as a result siness necessity.
-The following methods of communicating are agreed upon (specific [include back-up and emergency contacts], when, how often, during what time es, and how (phone, fax, face-to-face, etc.): IV.
-Space/Equipment/Records □ I agree to use County owned records, and materials for purposes of County business only, and to protect them against unauthorized or accidental access, use, modification, destruction, loss, theft, or disclosure.
-I understand that although I may be permitted to use the County-owned equipment for incidental personal use, such use shall not interfere with the business use of the equipment. $\hfill \square$ I agree to report to the supervisor instances of loss, damage, or unauthorized access at the earliest opportunity. $\hfill\Box$ I agree to return County equipment, records and materials within 5 days after the termination of this agreement. $\hfill \square$ I understand that all equipment, records and materials provided by the
+□ I agree to use County owned records, and materials for purposes of County business only, and to protect them against unauthorized or accidental access, use, modification, destruction, loss, theft, or disclosure.
+I understand that although I may be permitted to use the County-owned equipment for incidental personal use, such use shall not interfere with the business use of the equipment.

+□ I agree to report to the supervisor instances of loss, damage, or unauthorized access at the earliest opportunity.

+□ I agree to return County equipment, records and materials within 5 days after the termination of this agreement.

+□ I understand that all equipment, records and materials provided by the

+County shall remain the property of the County.